So this is my bio page… Where to begin?

 I then worked another 7+ years at an advertising agency doing everything under the sun, it didn’t pay well and the work environment was pretty high pressure and hectic.
 While there I built, fixed or redesigned so many websites for clients that I can’t even count.
 The best part was all the various issues that would arise, from different hosting that a client already had, or a previous web designer that actually owned their domain registration, to websites built in some random guys, entirely custom designed CMS that just needed fixes and features.
 On top of that I did audio and video post production for television and radio, and even spent a few years on the radio myself at 97.9/105.5 KISS-FM’s overnight radio host “Matty J.” Good times, but eventually I had to make real scratch ya?

 I landed at a software development and information security firm for a couple years working on some pretty cool stuff, some of which I’m not allowed to talk about 🙂 Anyways, I worked on a project with this one guy, but he wasn’t happy there and eventually left… then one day called me up and basically said, hey I’m working on something pretty cool in the IoT space, interested?

-So that led me to where I am now – originally working on Atmosphere as part of the IoT Team, which is now defunct.
+So that led me to Anaren – originally working on Atmosphere as part of the IoT Team, which is now defunct.
 But, before that happened, I transitioned to Anaren’s IT staff as the company’s Senior Web Developer so that I could also tackle a number of things that I just felt needed to be done in terms of websites, web applications and other integrated services.
-I get the chance to write code, work on our corporate network security, research new tech, it’s almost as if my title isn’t quite up to spec – thinking maybe should be Senior Solutions Architect…. or how about CIO?
+I would get the chance to write code, work on our corporate network security, research new tech, all sorts of fun IT work.

 That’s it really – I suppose there are other things that I could include in my Bio that aren’t related to work, web or tech… maybe I’ll get to that stuff another day.